vishakha-ramani/inferno-autoscaler/docs/design/architecture-limitations.md

 WVA is currently designed and optimized for **dense transformer architectures** (e.g., Llama, GPT variants) when using the predictive scaling.
 WVA supports two scaling approaches:

 1. **Predictive Scaling** (optional): Uses performance parameters (α, β, γ, δ) to predict future performance and proactively scale.
-Requires accurate performance parameters and assumes linear batch size scaling, which works well for dense transformers but may not accurately predict behavior for other architectures.
+Requires accurate performance parameters (see [Parameter Estimation Guide](../tutorials/parameter-estimation.md)) and assumes linear batch size scaling, which works well for dense transformers but may not accurately predict behavior for other architectures.

 2. **Saturation-Based Scaling** (default for v0.4): Reactively scales when observed arrival rate exceeds current capacity.
 Architecture-agnostic and doesn't require performance parameters.